ruffle-rs/ruffle-android/README.md

 - [X] Add ability to Open SWF by entered/pasted URL (or even directly from clipboard)
   - No direct clipboard open, but easy to paste into the text field...
 - [X] Unglitchify rendering: scale, center and letterbox the content properly
+- [ ] Ask CPAL/Oboe to open a "media" type output stream instead of a "call" one
+  - so the right volume slider controls it, and it uses the loud(er)speaker
+  - -> solved by switching to a direct AAudio (ndk-audio) backend
 - [X] Add building this to CI, at least to the release workflow
   - This repo has its own CI setup, which builds APKs
 - [X] Somehow filter files to be picked to .swf